Skip to main content

 Promoting bike commuting benefits employee performance and improves overall health and well-being.
 Cycling offers a built-in exercise routine, ensuring employees engage in physical activity before and after work hours.
 This eliminates the need for dedicated gym sessions or exercise time outside of Work, freeing up their leisure time for other activities or personal commitments.

 Regular exercise has numerous health benefits, including reduced risk of chronic illnesses, improved cardiovascular fitness, and increased mental well-being.
 By integrating movement into their daily routine through bike commuting, employees are more likely to experience improved physical fitness, reduced absenteeism due to illness, and an overall better quality of life.
-When the state or employers limit bicycle benefits (income tax withholding or pre-tax income), it is thought by many on the left that any commuter benefits will be laid waste.
+When the state or employers limit bicycle benefits (income tax withholding or pre-tax income), many on the left think that any commuter benefits will be wasted.

 Job Satisfaction and Company Culture